-Groups who's in-class presentation is scheduled early on will be graded less rigorously in a qualitative manner as needed.
-For example, if you are the first presentation, there is leeway to make mistakes, and also more time to correct slides before the final submission.
+Groups who's in-class presentation is scheduled early may be graded less rigorously in a qualitative manner as needed to encourage groups to volunteer to present first.
+It is expected that the first presentations on day 1 are less polished than those on day 4, after the class has become familiar with the presentation format and approach.
+For example, if your group is the first presentation, there is leeway to make mistakes, but also more time to correct slides before the final submission.